peerigon/parse-domain/README.md

 console.log(topLevelDomains); // ["co", "uk"]
 ```

+This package has been designed for modern Node and browser environments.
+It assumes an ES2015 environment with `Symbol()` and the global [`URL` constructor](https://developer.mozilla.org/en-US/docs/Web/API/URL) available.
+You need to transpile it down to ES5 (e.g. by using [Babel](https://babeljs.io/)) if you need to support older environments.

-This module uses a [trie](https://en.wikipedia.org/wiki/Trie) data structure under the hood to ensure the smallest possible library size and the fastest lookup.
+The list of top-level domains is stored in a [trie](https://en.wikipedia.org/wiki/Trie) data structure and serialization format to ensure the fastest lookup and the smallest possible library size.
 The library is roughly 30KB minified and gzipped.

-This module also assumes an ES2015 environment.
-You need to transpile it down to ES5 (e.g. by using [Babel](https://babeljs.io/)) if you need to support older environments.

 <br />